michunie99/agh-racing-drone-masters/README.md

 # agh-racing-drone-masters

-This repository contains my masters project for Automation and Robotics Course on AGH Cracov.
+This repository contains my masters project for Automation and Robotics Course at AGH Cracov.